cwendorf/EASI/Basic Examples/README.md

 ### Included Examples

-- Analyses of Mutiple Groups (equivalent to one-sample tests for each level of a factor)
+- Analyses of Mutiple Groups (equivalent to one-sample analyses for each level of a factor)
-- Analyses of Comparisons/Differences (equivalent to t tests for two levels of a factor)
+- Analyses of Comparisons/Differences (equivalent to analyses for two levels of a factor)
 - Analyses of Set of Contrasts (equivalent to dummy, effect, and other sets of codes)
 - Analyses of Pairwise Comparisons (equivalent to Tukey LSD pairwise comparisons)